Jerakin/adsk-stub/README.md

 ### Build and install
-You need to have Fusion 360 installed, tested on mac might/should work on windows.
+You need to have Fusion 360 installed, you should be using python 3.5.3 because that's what Fusion is using.

 ### Wheel
 Download the wheel located in releases and `pip install path_to_wheel`